 The game takes place in Dunwall, a city afflicted with a plague that turns people into zombie-like bloodthirsty creatures.
 You play as Corvo, who was once the protector of the Empress of Dunwall before her assassination.

-Now his mission is to avenge her.
-Throughout your journey, you will be sneaking past guards, impersonating people, and hopping from one place to another in an attempt to find individuals who conspired against the Empress.
+Now, his mission is to avenge her.
+Throughout your journey, you will be sneaking past guards, impersonating people, and hopping from one place to another in an attempt to find those who conspired against the Empress.

 It’s a beautiful journey.
-If you have played this masterpiece, it only fits to look for some other games like Dishonored.
+If you have played this masterpiece, it only natural to search for some similar games.
 Being a huge fan of this game, I have compiled a list of some Dishonored alternatives.
 Check it out.

-Lately, with games like Splinter Cell: Conviction and Hitman: Absolution, the stealth genre has gravitated more towards action.
-You always have an option for the “guns blazing” scenarios for those who don't prefer stealthy gameplay.
+With games like Splinter Cell: Conviction and Hitman: Absolution, the stealth genre has gravitated more towards action.
+You always have an option to run in “guns blazing” if you don't prefer stealthy gameplay.
 Thankfully, there are some classics like Deadly Shadows that can quench your thirst for a hardcore stealth game since they're not trying to be a stealth-action game.

 There are no guns you can pull out to get you out of a precarious situation.
 You’ll have to rely on your archery skills here as you are only equipped with a bow and a few arrows.
 When guards see you, they're not going to go back to their normal patrolling until they find you or you knock them out.